How to Choose the Perfect Reusable Cup Lid for Zero‑Waste Coffee Lovers

 - Tilt the mug.
 If the lid stays put, you’ve got a good fit.

 If you’re buying a lid set, look for “adjustable” or “universal” designs that have a flexible edge or a silicone gasket.
+Switching from disposable caps to a universal reusable lid is one of the simple swaps to eliminate single‑use drinkware.
 Those adapt to slight size differences and save you from buying multiple lids.

 3. Seal Quality – No More Coffee Leaks